GoogleCloudPlatform/PerfKitBenchmarker/README.md

 preprovision data, you will need to obtain the data and then upload it to that cloud.
 See more information below about which benchmarks require preprovisioned data and how to upload it to different clouds.

-Note.
-Before we start to switch over to preprovisioned data, we should support a fallback strategy of downloading files to the data/ directory on the machine used to run PerfKitBenchmarker (as is done today for CoreMark and SPEC CPU2006).

 ## Cloud account setup